 - An example of a report is shown below

-Reports in Years 8 and 9 show a working at grade and an expected working at grade for each subject.
+Reports show the student's Flight Path, a working-at grade and an expected working-at grade for each subject.
 These two numbers are then compared and cells are coloured depending on how well a student is doing with respect to expected progress.

-If students are ‘well below target’ however, then it may be appropriate that a discussion takes place with the subject teacher to ascertain the reasons for this.
+If students are ‘below target’ however, then it may be appropriate that a discussion takes place with the subject teacher to ascertain the reasons for this.

 Attitude to Learning and Homework Judgements: